igorrochadasilva/rocketseat-backend-2023/Projeto_3/api-solid/readme.md

 - In this class, the e2e tests will be created for the routes of the check-ins resource, using Supertest and the utility function created earlier to authenticate a user during the tests.
 They will be tested as check-in creation features, check-in history, analytics

 **Testes E2E de rotas de check-ins**
+- In this class, the e2e tests will be created for the routes of the check-ins resource, using Supertest and the utility function created earlier to authenticate a user during the tests.
+They will be tested as check-in creation features, check-in history, analytics

 **Quiz - Controllers & Testes E2E**